ioccc-src/winner/1984/mullender/README.md

 ./mullender.alt 100000
 ```

-What happens if you hit enter after it writes a line of output?

 ## Judges' remarks:

-Without question, this C program is the one of the most obfuscated
+Without question, this C program is the one of the most obfuscated C program
-C program that has ever been received!
-Like all great contest
+that has ever been received!
+Like all great contest entries, it resulted in a
-entries, they result in a change of rules for the following year.
-To prevent a flood of similar programs, we requested that programs
+change of rules for the following year.
+To prevent a flood of similar programs,
-be non machine specific.
+the rules were changed, requesting non-machine specific code.

 This program was selected for the 1987 t-shirt collection.

-The C startup routine (via crt0.o) transfers control to a location
+The C startup routine (via `crt0.o`) transfers control to a location named main.
-named main.
 In this case, main just happens to be in the data area.
-The array of shorts, which has been further obfuscated by use of
+The array of shorts,
+which has been further obfuscated by use of different data types, just happens
-different data types, just happens to form a meaningful set of PDP-11
+to form a meaningful set of [PDP-11](https://en.wikipedia.org/wiki/PDP-11) and
-and Vax instructions.
-The first word is a PDP-11 branch instruction
+Vax instructions.
+The first word is a
+[PDP-11](https://en.wikipedia.org/wiki/PDP-11) branch instruction that branches
-that branches to the rest of the PDP code.
-On the Vax main is called with
+to the rest of the [PDP](https://en.wikipedia.org/wiki/Programmed_Data_Processor) code.
+On the Vax main is called with the calls
-the calls instruction which uses the first word of the subroutine as a
+instruction which uses the first word of the subroutine as a mask of registers
-mask of registers to be saved.
+to be saved.
 So on the Vax the first word can be anything.
-The real Vax code starts with the second word.
-This small program
+The real Vax code
+starts with the second word.
+This small program makes direct calls to the
-makes direct calls to the write() Unix system call to produce a
+write() Unix system call to produce a message on the screen.
+Can you guess what
-message on the screen.
-Can you guess what is printed?
-We knew you
+is printed?
+We knew you couldn't!  :-)
-couldn't!  :-)

 BTW: this remains my (Landon Curt Noll's) all time favorite entries!

+What happens if you hit enter after it writes a line of output?

-Cody found the remarks from [Sjoerd Mullender](/winners.html#Sjoerd_Mullender)
+In 2023 remarks were discovered from [Sjoerd Mullender](/winners.html#Sjoerd_Mullender)
-and added the program that was used by the authors to generate the array that he
+and so was the program that was used by the authors to generate the array that he
 referred to.
 Because [a.out.h](a.out.h) is not available in all systems (like macOS) and
-more importantly because he wanted it to be as close to as the original as
+more importantly because we wanted it to be as close to as the original as
-possible he used a copy of
+possible we used a copy of
 <https://raw.githubusercontent.com/dspinellis/unix-history-repo/Research-Release/usr/include/a.out.h>
 in the *fabulous* [Unix History
 Repo](https://github.com/dspinellis/unix-history-repo/tree/Research-Release).